 No, in order to work in Spain you need a regular work permit.

 You can just meet with your clients or do any other similar type of business activity in case you hold a business visa.

 Can I join my relatives with my tourist visa?

 No, you are allowed to visit them during the permitted 90 days, but once that period comes to an end you must leave the country.

 So even though you have family members in the country, you can’t stay for the long run with them.

 Do you have any other doubt?
 Get legal assistance

-If you have any other doubt, you can directly ask our immigration lawyers through the following link and get an answer immediately:
+If you have any other doubt, you can ask our immigration lawyers directly: